fifty-wei/ethdam-2024/README.md

 🤝 Bandada Integration: Harness the power of community by creating specialized groups and extending invitations to specific communities via a simple link.
 This tailored approach seamlessly connects you with niche audiences.

----

-#DISCORD AND TELEGRAM USER NAME :
-Martin / Discord : akuma9640 / TG : @akugone
-Regis / TG : @regis_telegram
-Florian / Discord : @truchot

----

-#VIDEO DEMO (3 min max)
+# VIDEO DEMO (3 min max)

 xxxxxxxxxxxxx

 ---

-#THE CONTRACT address(es) or website URLs of your deployed application, either on a testnet of your choice or mainnet of a platform of choice. 📂📂 (NOT mandatory) :
+# THE CONTRACT address(es) or website URLs of your deployed application, either on a testnet of your choice or mainnet of a platform of choice. 📂📂 (NOT mandatory) :

-##Vercel deployment
+## Vercel deployment

 https://ethdam-2024.vercel.app/

 ##Contracts addresses deployed on Oasis